 Things which are nice to have include walking trousers in a quick-drying material, rather than jeans which get very heavy when wet and take ages to dry.
 An extendable walking pole (or two) is a help when climbing hills and trying to get down slippery slopes.

-Please bring a packed lunch, a flask and/or a bottle of water.
 Don’t forget you’ll have to drink as much liquid as you would normally do in a day plus extra because of the exercise, about one litre in winter, more in summer.
 You’ll also need something like a rucksack to carry your stuff in.
 Some sun screen may help in the summer as we get quite a few dry hot days.

 We look forward to greeting you to our group.
 Please call me on 01227 451184 if you wish to know anything else.